OfficeDev/office-js-docs-pr/docs/includes/excel-custom-functions-note.md

 >   - volume-licensed perpetual Office 2021 and later
 > - Office on Mac
 >
-> Excel custom functions are currently not supported in the following:
+> Excel custom functions aren't currently supported in the following:
 >
 > - Office on iPad
 > - volume-licensed perpetual versions of Office 2019 or earlier on Windows